PostHog/posthog.com/contents/handbook/engineering/development-process.md

 Efficient engineering organizations actively [reduce Work In Progress](https://loom.com/share/5efceb288b634a449041918bdba08202) (WIP) to avoid negative feedback loops that drive down productivity.

-Hence, a PR should be optimised for two things:
+Hence, a PR should be optimized for two things:

 1. Quality of implementation.
 2. The speed with which we can merge it in.